 As the commoditization of cannabis cultivation accelerates, the Company continues to review its non-core assets in order to reduce its overall exposure to pure cultivation and redirect its efforts and resources on brand development, production and distribution.
-To this end, the Company intends to divest its 50.1% interest in Greenbelt and has suspended active development of its Lucky Lake Facility.
-The divestiture of Greenbelt will provide additional cash proceeds to support the expansion of the Company's core business lines and continuing operations.
+To this end, the Company has suspended active development of its Lucky Lake Facility and continues to evaluate all strategic alternatives and potential sales of additional non-essential assets including its Lucky Lake facility.